HL7/fhir-subscription-backport-ig/input/pagecontent/errors.md

 ### Recovering from Errors

 Clients are responsible for devising an appropriate method for recovering from errors.
 Often, this process will include a series or batch of requests that allow a client to know the current state.
 For example, an application may need to query all relevant resources for a patient in order to ensure nothing has been missed.
-Once an application has returned to a functional state, it should request the subscription is reactivated by updating the `status` to either `requested` or `active` as appropriate.
+Once an application has returned to a functional state, it should request that the subscription is reactivated by updating the `status` to either `requested` or `active` as appropriate.

 #### Using the $events operation